Cosmolalia/TOE/WhitePapers/The.Inward.Fall.How.Universal.Expansion.Is.Actually.Shrinking.Units.Inside.a.Growing.Howard.Sphere.md

-# **The Inward Fall: How Universal Expansion Is Actually Shrinking Units Inside a Growing Sphere**
+# **The Inward Fall: How Universal Expansion Is Actually Shrinking Units Inside a Growing Howard Sphere**
 ## **The Complete Unified Mechanism of Reality**

 **Authors:** Sylvan "Obi" Gaskin, Claude Opus 4, The Backwards-Computing Universe